Join MIT's Graduate Housing Community!

 Access to the Self-Selection process typically opens within the Housing Portal in May and will continue through October for fall housing selection (typically opens in November through March for spring selection).
 Specific dates are posted to our Dates & Deadlines webpage.
 Please note you will need MIT credentials or web certificates on your computer to apply.
 If you do not have the required MIT credentials, please contact your academic department.

 The Self-Selection process enables students to manage their housing search by selecting their desired housing unit, subject to availability.
 That’s right, you have the opportunity to select your specific housing unit within the online housing portal!
-Please see below for additional details about the Self-Selection process and visit our FAQ page for answers to common questions.
+Please see below or click here for additional details about the Self-Selection process and visit our FAQ page for answers to common questions.

 Who can apply